 - The length of your trip.
 The longer your journey, the more your cover will cost.

 - Where you’re going.
-From natural disasters to political instability, some areas of the world are classified as riskier destinations and you’ll have to pay more for insurance if you plan on visiting them.
+From natural disasters to political instability, some areas of the world are classified as riskier destinations and you’ll have to pay more for cover there.

 - What you’re doing.
 Do you want to go skiing or parasailing?
-If so, don’t be surprised if you have to pay more to take out extra cover.
+If so, don’t be surprised if you have to pay more for cover. to take out extra cover.

 - Your pre-existing conditions.
 As mentioned above, you may need to pay extra if an insurer agrees to cover your pre-existing medical condition.

 - Raising your benefit limit.
-If you want additional cover for valuables such as laptops and mobile phones, you may need to pay extra to receive the benefit limits you need.
+If you want additional cover for valuables such as laptops and mobile phones, you may need to pay extra to raise the limits of your cover.

 - Don’t buy from a travel agent.
 Travel agents attach a hefty commission to the price of the travel insurance they sell, so buy a policy direct from an insurer either online or over the phone – it’ll save you heaps.

 - Choose a lower level of cover.
 Comprehensive cover obviously costs more than basic travel insurance, so ask yourself whether a policy for budget-conscious travellers might be sufficient.